Skip to main content

 What would have been caught on a video camera?

-There will be a point in this series where we cover ways to reflect on the past events and what they meant to us.
+Later in the series, we’ll reflect on what these past events meant to us.
 Right now, the focus is on capturing the raw memory.
-It’s not about blaming, or judging ourselves or anyone else.
-Just write what actually happened back then.
+This isn’t about blaming or judging ourselves—or anyone else.
+Just write what actually happened.

 It doesn’t matter if your memory fills three pages, three paragraphs, or three sentences.
 Write what you can remember.
 Focus on the physical sensations in your body and the external facts.
-Try to leave out "After Action Review" type thoughts, unless they were part of the event itself.
+Try to leave out 'After Action Review' type thoughts, unless they were part of the moment itself.

 Final Notes